bhart4278/Project_3_UT_Bootcamp/README.md

   - Each line represents the number of earthquakes occurring in a specific year.

-  - A dynamic legend allows toggling visibility for specific years.
+  - A dynamic legend allows visibility to be toggled for specific years.

   - The chart is color-coded and interactive, providing insights into seasonal trends and annual changes.